 The last framework is about having caring conversations, and I think this is the most important one because if we all did this, the other frameworks would probably fall into place.

 This draw’s on Belinda Dewar’s work and places emphasis on celebrating what’s working well, connecting emotionally and asking people about feelings, because we often don’t.
 I think having caring conversations helps us not only to find out what individuals want but can guide how we work together to deliver that.
-We need to be more curious and less judgmental.
+We need to be more curious and less judgemental.

 Julienne is a Professor of Nursing at City University of London.

 Do you think we need more celebration and positivity around the work that is done in the care community?

 Absolutely!
 It’s the little things that count, and sometimes people become very disempowered to care because they feel overwhelmed by the system.
 Yet actually, if we pay more attention to these little things, which are so often within our grasp, they can make a big difference.

 How important is collaboration in delivering best practice in care?

 I don’t think the care industry is naturally collaborative and what we’ve seen over the years, as a result, is an increase in a specialisation that has forced people to work in silos.